Deployment Guide

 - Receives connection confirmation message with session details

-- Use Ctrl+C to disconnect gracefully
+- Use

 Need help?
-See our troubleshooting section below.
+See our Monitoring and Troubleshooting section below.

 Environment Management¶